 - See also: sql

-- I have 22 facts about QUEL query languages. what would you like to know? email me and let me know how I can help.
+- Have a question about QUEL query languages not answered here?
+Email me and let me know how I can help.

 Example code from the web: